FolkSite/quasiformjs/README.md

 # quasiformjs
 This is jQuery plugin that helps submiting and validating your forms asynchronously.
-Keep your validation logic on server side, and for client side validate with javascript and AJAX.<br />
+Keep your validation logic on server side, and for client side validate with javascript and AJAX.
 Supports multiple reCaptcha 3.
 ## Demo ##
 [https://quasi-art.ru/contacts](https://quasi-art.ru/contacts)
-## Requirements ##
-Requires jQuery 3.1+.
 ## Options ##
 ### debug ###
 Default: false